You are here

-Develops the student's ability to recognize, analyze, and design effective structures of imaginative language and poetic form.
+This course develops the students' ability to recognize, analyze and design effective structures of imaginative language and poetic form.
 Classroom methods include workshops to critique student work, in-class exercises, analysis and exposition of works by noted poets, and frequent writing assignments.
-The class is limited in size so that every student writer's work can get full attention.
+The class is limited in size so that every student writer's work can receive full attention.

 LIT311 Creative Writing: Fiction

-An intensive workshop in writing short stories and an exploration of the creative process.
+This course is an intensive workshop in writing short stories and an exploration of the creative process.
 The material of the course is drawn primarily from students' own experience.
 The emphasis is divided between the technique of short-story writing and an analysis of the psychological difficulties faced by individual writers.
 Students will study the elements of fiction, analyze the stories of a contemporary writer, and apply what they learn in their own writing.
-They will also read work-in-progress and receive constructive suggestions from the group.
-Each student will be helped to conceive, write, and revise four complete short stories in the course of the semester.
+They will also read work in progress and receive constructive suggestions from the group.
+Each student will be helped to conceive, write and revise four complete short stories during the course of the semester.
 Visiting writers are frequently invited to sit in on a class.
-The class is limited in size so that every student writer's work can get full attention.
+The class is limited in size so that every student writer's work can receive full attention.

 LIT312 Creative Writing: Drama/Screen Writing

-Develops students' ability to recognize, analyze, and design effective structures of imaginative language and dramatic form.
-Emphasizes writing for the theatre vs. the screen; may vary from semester to semester.
-Classroom methods include workshops to critique student work, in class exercises, analysis and exposition of the work of noted playwrights and/or screenwriters, and frequent writing assignments.
+This course develops students' ability to recognize, analyze and design effective structures of imaginative language and dramatic form.
+It emphasizes writing for the theatre versus the screen; may vary from semester to semester.
+Classroom methods include workshops to critique student work, in-class exercises, analysis and exposition of the work of noted playwrights and/or screenwriters, and frequent writing assignments.
 The class is limited in size.

 LIT313 Creative Writing: Nonfiction/Essay

-Personal essay and memoir are among the most popular forms of literature today, a fact one can confirm by looking any Sunday at the best sellers list in the New York Times.
-Emphasizes creativity of expression and provides an opportunity to practice these genres.
-Encourages experimentation with a variety of first-person forms and shows how to treat subjects that they know about and that are important to them.
-Conducted as a workshop in which students share their work with and learn from one another.
-Frequent individual conferences with the instructor.
+Personal essay and memoir are among the most popular forms of literature today, a fact one can confirm by looking any Sunday at the best-seller list in the New York Times.
+This course emphasizes creativity of expression and provides an opportunity to practice these genres.
+It encourages experimentation with a variety of first-person forms and shows how to treat subjects that students know about and that are important to them.
+It is conducted as a workshop in which students share their work with and learn from one another.
+Frequent individual conferences with the instructor are required.
 The class is limited in size.

 LIT314 Creative Writing: Mixed Genres

-Each student chooses his or her own work (family history or memoir, love poetry or satire, nature or adventure writing, whatever you want).
+Each student chooses his or her own work (family history or memoir, love poetry or satire, nature or adventure writing, among others).
 Using class and individual exercises, videotaped inspiration, and guests discussing their own work in progress, students will learn the major skills of each written genre to apply to their own special piece.
-Include word choice, imagery, language rhythm, conflict, characterization, narrative intervention, and tone.
-Other overarching concerns that professional writers struggle with include subtext, production, and intention.
+Includes word choice, imagery, language rhythm, conflict, characterization, narrative intervention and tone.
+Other overarching concerns that professional writers struggle with include subtext, production and intention.
 The class is limited in size.